pal03377/master-thesis/thesis.typ

   an administrator // subject
   can select // action
-  which assessment module // object to use for a particular exercise.
+  which assessment module // object to use for each type of exercise (e.g., text or programming).
   Only assessment modules that are compatible with the exercise type can be selected. // constraint of action ] <frSelectAssessmentModule> // TODO: Say that this one is not fulfilled / half-fulfilled with the Spring config (in the status section)